ihor-delta/delta/README.md

 - task of the humanity is to look after Earth and near-Earth spaces and prevent catastrophes and cataclysms
 - thinking, choice, living, decision making and emotions are not actions
 - devices in a broad sense
+- nucler weapon and such kinds of weapon which can destroy big areas of infrastructure and kill a lot of people are mistakes of humanity
 - we do not look for easy ways
 - weapon - everything that is made for killing or able for killing other representative, except for using it like a part of an instrument, which can be customizable only by a specialist
 - punishment (voluntary) - to behave and act according to a representative of mankind in the same way that the representative of mankind behaves and acts in relation to other representatives of mankind according to the possibilities and according to the principle of cooperation and competition in order to remain cooperative